KlenM/Manuscript-PhD-thesis/2_background/2_2_turb_atmos.md

 Homogeneity means that no particular location in the space is special.
 Isotropy requires that no direction is privileged.
 This assumption forms a workable starting point for studying the statistical properties of turbulence.

+>"By making one further assumption of incompressible turbulence, that is, g. v = 0 (Batchelor [2.4]), we can write D, in terms of Dr,," ([“Laser Beam Propagation in the Atmosphere”, 1978, p.
+23](zotero://select/library/items/6VHCHVKG)) ([pdf](zotero://open-pdf/library/items/4WBAA526?page=23&annotation=VDDGJIX8))
+>"Clifford [-2.52] also showed that the depolarization effects of the atmosphere are negligible even when the wavelength 2 is greater than the inner scale Io" ([“Laser Beam Propagation in the Atmosphere”, 1978, p.
+39](zotero://select/library/items/6VHCHVKG)) ([pdf](zotero://open-pdf/library/items/4WBAA526?page=39&annotation=BFRJZMRA))

 Let's consider the structure function of the velocity field -- ensemble average over turbulent atmosphere realizations of the square of longitudinal velocity difference at two points in space.
 $$%\label{eq:kolmStructFunc}
 D_v(r) = \left<|v(x) - v(x+r)|^2\right> \equiv  v_r^2$$